practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/README.md

 $
 ```

-In Ubuntu, also expand the _PATH_ environment variable in your _~/.bashrc_ config file to have access to the Scala app's as listed above:
+In Ubuntu, also expand the _PATH_ environment variable in your _~/.bashrc_ config file to have access to the Scala app's as listed above (under "Checking if the standard Scala applications are installed"):

 ```
 export PATH="$PATH:~/.local/share/coursier/bin"